Local Convolutions Cause an Implicit Bias towards High Frequency Adversarial Examples: Experimental Results

-However, in contrast with theory, which predicts that $\delta \propto \beta$ for linear models, we instead find correlations $< 1$ \cite{goh2019a, goodfellow2014explaining}.
-This is because a successful adversarial attack requires only a minimal perturbation of the input such that the output category changes, therefore, an adversarial might not use all features directions but only a selected few.
-As a consequence, the correlation between $\beta$ and $\delta$ need not be maximal.
+Our goal is to analyze the relationship between the features $\beta$ learned by these models and their corresponding adversarial perturbations $\delta$ (See Section~\ref{sec:methods} for methodological details).

+In order to do so we plotted, in Figure~\ref{fig:radial_cifar10}, for $\beta$ and $\delta$, the distribution of energy associated to the different frequencies in the spectrum of the perturbation averaging over all 2D directions (radial integral).
+The Figure shows the radial integral of the adversarial perturbations ($\hat{\delta}$) for PGD-Linf attack \cite{madry2017towards} and that of the input-output weight ($\hat{\beta}$) in the case of CIFAR10 (for the other datasets see Supp Section \ref{sec:different_datasets}).
+We observe that:

+\textit{The full-width convolutional linear model has a sparser spectrum of $\beta$ compared to the fully connected model, and that when the model has more layers this difference increases (Deep FWC vs Deep FC).
+This is an experimental confirmation of the theoretical result in \cite{gunasekar2018implicit} for linear models}.

+The results also show that $\beta$ and $\delta$ share the same spectral structure across all models we analyzed, indicating that the implicit regularizer induced by the model parametrization affects the structure of the adversarial examples.
+To further verify our results we quantified the different sparsity levels of the two models, measuring the $\ell_{1}$ and $\ell_{2}$ norm of the Fourier spectrum of $\beta$ for both the shallow and deep full-width and fully connected architectures as reported in Fig~\ref{fig:bar_norm}.

-Next, we tested if the implicit regularizer has the same properties for nonlinear models.
-As we observe in Figure~\ref{fig:frequency_adv}, the full-width convolutional model has a sparse spectrum of both $\beta$ and $\delta$ compared to the fully connected model.
-This shows that the implicit regularizer due to the model holds for both linear and nonlinear models.
+Next, we tested if a similar implicit regularization holds for \textit{nonlinear models}.
+As shown in Figure~\ref{fig:bar_norm} the full-width convolutional model has a sparser spectrum for both $\beta$ and $\delta$ compared to the fully connected model, confirming our hypothesis.